List of Late Night with Conan O'Brien sketches: Guest Autographs

 Conan shows the audience some autographs supposedly from guests on his show.
 In reality, the fictitious autographs are often from celebrities who have appeared in news or tabloids rather than on the program.
 The messages left by the celebrity often mock something unseemly the celebrity is currently known for or may even mock O'Brien in some way.

 Guys That Make Fun of Conan's Name

 In the first year of the show, Conan would occasionally point out that he has an unusual first name that often makes people think of Conan the Barbarian.
 The show would then cut to four guys who stand around and make bad jokes about Conan's name, such as "Conan the vegetarian, hey, where's your salad?" or "Conan the Yogi Bear-ian, hey, where's Boo-Boo?"
 For unexplained reasons, one of the four guys in the sketch would always nod in agreement, but never speak.

 Instant Audience Member Upgrade

 A take-off on the airline instant upgrade, Conan chooses two audience members and bumps them up to first class audience, where he gives them more comfortable chairs, a drink, a celebrity feature, a curtain to separate them from the economy class audience section, etc.

-Kids’ Drawings

-Conan references a recent studio visit from a local grade school class of children who sent in drawings of some of their favorite moments visiting the show.
-Conan reveals these crayon drawings for the first time for the audience, horrified by what the kids have decided to draw.